 Planned increase

-The Ministry of Labor in 2014 developed a program under which the maximum size of the PPB until 2020 will be brought to the subsistence level.
+In 2014, the Ministry of Labor developed a program under the terms of which the maximum size of the PPB until 2020 will be brought to the subsistence level.

-The Moscow government pays extra to its unemployed by setting an increased coefficient, plus they compensate for transportation costs.
-These allowances will also apply in 2019.
+The Moscow government pays its unemployed extra by setting an increased coefficient, plus they compensate for transportation costs.
+These same allowances will be relevant in 2019.

-• minimum - 1500 rubles + social payments established by the Moscow government;
+• minimum - 1500 rubles + social benefits established by the Moscow government;

-In other regions, surcharges depend on the policy of the regional government.
-Official coefficients (from 2 to 1.15) are set for the unemployed in some regions, for example, the Far East, Karelia, Komi, Sakha, etc. Some districts set their own, additional coefficients.
+In other regions, surcharges depend on the policies of the regional government.
+Official coefficients (from 2 to 1.15) are established for the unemployed in some regions, for example, the Far East, Karelia, Komi, Sakhi, etc. Some districts independently set their own additional coefficients.